This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Advocaat: This is a liqueur made in the Netherlands with egg, brandy, and sugar.
-I used this recipe.
+Advocaat: This is a liqueur made in the Netherlands with eggs, sugar, and brandy, which are blended into a creamy and rich custard-like texture.

-Espresso: This is a concentrated type of coffee made from finely ground coffee beans and hot water.
+Espresso: This is a type of coffee made with finely ground coffee beans and water, which are brewed under high pressure to develop a rich, intense flavor.

 Bartending Tools